Artemis II crew breaks free of Earth orbit, heading to the moon for historic flyby

-The four of them carry a particular weight of history.
-Glover is the first Black astronaut to travel toward the moon.
+The crew composition itself marks a watershed moment in spaceflight history.
+Glover is the first Black astronaut to launch toward the moon.
 Koch is the first woman.
-Hansen is the first person who is not an American citizen to make the journey.
-Apollo's 24 lunar travelers were all white men.
-That era is now, unmistakably, over.
+Hansen is the first citizen of a country other than the United States to make the journey.
+The twelve men who walked on the moon during Apollo were all white Americans.
+This mission rewrites that chapter before the next one is written.

 For the first time since 1972 during Apollo 17, human beings have left Earth orbit.